 The Square and the Tower by Niall Ferguson

 It may be because I am a natural contrarian (or a pedantic, middle-aged git) but I am always suspicious when everyone seems to agree on something.
-Hence my dislike for ‘national treasures’ like Bruce Forsyth (hint, so was Jimmy Savile) and the fawning sycophancy meted out to the deeply ordinary and talentless Winsor- Mountbatten clan – news exclusive in the Daily Mail and Daily Express, Kate Middleton wears clothes.
-Whilst I would have probably (and reluctantly) voted to remain in the European Union if I still lived in the UK, the fact that all the main political parties, the entire media Establishment and most of the ‘celebrities’ who represent public opinion in modern Britain were on the Remain side made me very sceptical.
+Hence my dislike for ‘national treasures’ like Bruce Forsyth (hint, so was Jimmy Savile) and the fawning sycophancy meted out to the deeply ordinary and talentless Windsor- Mountbatten clan – news exclusive in the Daily Mail and Daily Express, Kate Middleton wears clothes.
+Whilst I would have probably (and reluctantly) voted to Remain in the European Union if I still lived in the UK, the fact that all the main political parties, the entire media Establishment and most of the ‘celebrities’ who represent public opinion in modern Britain were on the Remain side made me very sceptical.
 But my contrarianism (is this even a word?) pales into insignificance compared to the great iconoclastic historian Niall Ferguson.
 Continue reading “Book Review #2”

 Freedom of speech is not in anyone’s gift